Hyundai Inster vs GAC Aion UT

 Safety Rundown

-Both the Hyundai Inster and GAC Aion UT hold a 5-star ANCAP safety rating.
+The GAC Aion UT holds a 5-star ANCAP rating vs 4 stars for the Hyundai Inster.
 Adult occupant protection scored 70% for the Hyundai Inster and 88% for the GAC Aion UT.

 Where the two diverge is in active safety technology.
 The GAC Aion UT packs more ADAS features with 8 out of 10 key systems fitted, compared to 4 in the Hyundai Inster.